ronakiihglobal/laravel-starter-kit/README.md

 ## Steps for setup

 - Create folder for your project.
-Ex `mkdir my-project` and `cd my-project`
+Ex. `mkdir my-project` and `cd my-project`
 - Next in `my-project` folder run this git clone command, note last `.` which will not create new folder. `git clone git@github.com:ronakiihglobal/laravel-starter-kit.git .`
 - Next run `composer install`
 - Next `cp .env.example .env` for generate .env file.